Random Combinatorial Billiards and Stoned Exclusion Processes: The Stoned Multispecies ASEP

 Recall the definition of $\hh_t(k,k')$ from \eqref{eq:h}.
 We let $\AmASEP_\lambda$ denote the \dfn{multispecies ASEP} with state space $S_\lambda$.
 This is a discrete-time Markov chain in which the transition probability from a state $\mu$ to a state $\mu'$ is given by

 The state $\mu$ can be visualized as a configuration of particles on a ring with sites $1,\ldots,n$ (listed in clockwise cyclic order), where the particle on site $i$ has \dfn{species} $\mu_i$ (see \cref{fig:mASEP}).
 There has been substantial attention devoted to the stationary distribution of the multispecies ASEP \cite{AAMP, Derrida, EFM, FFK, FerrariMartin, CdGW, Prolhac, CMW, Martin}.
-According to \cite{CdGW} (see also \cite{Martin,CMW}), the stationary probability of $\mu$ in $\AmASEP_\lambda$ is When $t=0$, the multispecies ASEP is called the \dfn{multispecies TASEP}.
+According to \cite{CdGW} (see also \cite{Martin,CMW}), the stationary probability of $\mu$ in $\AmASEP_\lambda$ is When $t=0$, the multispecies ASEP is called the \dfn{multispecies TASEP}; Ferrari and Martin \cite{FerrariMartin} computed its stationary distribution using multiline queues several years before the more general formula in \eqref{eq:stationaryNew} was discovered.

 To define the stoned variant of $\AmASEP_\lambda$, we first need to introduce a modified version of the multispecies TASEP.
 Consider $n$ \dfn{stones} $\s_1,\ldots,\s_n$.
 Fix an integer $m\geq 2$, and let be a surjective function such that $1=\rrho(\s_1)\leq\cdots\leq\rrho(\s_n)=m$; we call $\rrho(\s_j)$ the \dfn{density} of $\s_j$.
 Let $\Omm=\Omm_{\rrho}$ denote the set of permutations $\sigma\in\SSS_n$ such that for every $k\in[m]$, the stones of density $k$ appear in the same cyclic order within the list $\s_{\sigma^{-1}(1)},\ldots,\s_{\sigma^{-1}(n)}$ as they do within the list $\s_1,\ldots,\s_n$.
 We can view a permutation $\sigma\in\Omm$ as a certain configuration of the stones on the sites of the ring, where the stone $\s_{j}$ is placed on the site $\sigma(j)$.
 For $\sigma\in\Omm$, let $\MM(\sigma)$ be the number of indices $i\in\ZZ/n\ZZ$ such that $\rrho(\s_{\sigma^{-1}(i)})<\rrho(\s_{\sigma^{-1}(i+1)})$.
 The set $\Omm$ is the state space of an irreducible Markov chain called the \dfn{auxiliary TASEP}, whose transition probabilities are given by